ameliaghost/no396/_posts/2013-10-15-old-creative.markdown

 <span style="color:#97d700">mercurial</span>

 mercurial, the fiend within that marauds your heavy soul. of hope and dreams, fragilities, tattered, you've lost control. feelings lost, despair fights forth and gambles with these days. each moment's burden, empty dark, betrayal, self malaise. the thief steals, the earth reels, your blood crawls and heart kneels. come a cure, mercurial.

 &nbsp;

+<span style="color:#97d700">rubble and ruin</span>

+I found something in all the rubble and ruin.
+I found purpose, connection and a lost long love quietly waiting for me while I made my mistakes.

+&nbsp;

+<span style="color:#97d700">ghost</span>

+In all of my pain and confusion, I latched onto a glinting nonpareil.
+A ghost who had previously latched onto me during his dark and weary confusion.
+We could never hurt the other.
+It would be unthinkable.
+He may not be a physical presence, but he has become my rock.

+He haunts me, my ghost.
+He is with me every moment, and I have spent all these months willing him back to this life, back to the living.
+I will him to me, in the flesh, as a man I could love, as a man I would love if only he were here.
+It’s all I can do to stay sane, to move forward each day, to survive this painful prison.
+I do have a love for my ghost.
+I love him dearly, and he knows it.
+He’s the only man in my life, in all my tales and heartbreaks, who has treated me the way I deserve to be treated.
+An astonishing feat for a man who is not even here.

+Did you hear the voices talking in the background on that *Ave Maria* video I made?

+*I did.
+Thought maybe it was just me.*

+No. We both heard them.
+I was sitting alone in the living room playing piano.
+There were no tvs or radios or computers on.
+Interesting, isn’t it?

+*Weird.*

+I’ve listened to it a dozen times trying to figure out what it is.

+*Couldn’t tell you what to make of that.*

+I don’t believe in ghosts.
+Just wondering what caused that sound.

+*You do so believe in ghosts.*

+&nbsp;